ty-vin/Capstone-EnergyFlow/README.md

-Capstone: EnergyFlow
+# Capstone: EnergyFlow
 This application is for useres of all ages and helps the target user group with basic information abou the Eastern philiosopy of energy flow within the human body.

 This project was generated with Angular CLI version 10.0.4.

-MVP - Minimum Viable Product
+# MVP - Minimum Viable Product

 Create a page that has pictures and information about energy flow system of the human body

 Button pictures that direct to information

-Technologies Used
+# Technologies Used

 Agular 10, css, HTML, Typscript

-Approach Taken
+# Approach Taken

 Routes that lead to information about the 7 energy centers of the human body

 Route to a general information

-A link to Application
+# A link to Application

 https://github.com/ty-vin/Capstone

-Installation instructions
+# Installation instructions

 N/A

-Unsolved problems
+# Unsolved problems

-Problems Encountered but Solved
+# Problems Encountered but Solved

-Post MVP Section
+# Post MVP Section

-where you describe all of the future functionality you plan and want to have in your project in order to progress your skill set
+Place where you describe all of the future functionality you plan and want to have in your project in order to progress your skill set
 Add mutiple pages Create an email capture page

-Project Board
+# Project Board

 Located in github 'Projects'

-Wire Frame
+# Wire Frame

 Locatesd in Wire Frame folder

 ---------- -------------------------------

-Development server
+# Development server

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Code scaffolding
+# Code scaffolding

 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module.

-Build
+# Build

 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the --prod flag for a production build.

-Running unit tests
+# Running unit tests

 Run ng test to execute the unit tests via Karma.